amirkas/ePIC-Benchmark-lib/docs/guide.rst

 ..         return final_futures

-This code can also be found at :gitref:`../scripts/workflow_script.py`
+This code can also be found at this :gitref:`location <../scripts/workflow_script.py>`

 **Note:**